emmapetrie8/Sorting_algorithms/README.md

 * Round robin (RR)
 * Shortest remaining time first (SRTF)

-Each algorithm was ran using three different seed values, which increased each time in order to get a variety of results for comparison
+Each algorithm was ran using three different seed values, which increased each time in order to get a variety of results for comparison<br />
+contributed code by myself is within the 'schedulers.py' file <br />

 ## results from testing
 #### Seed: 1797410758